lphansen/Climate/README.md

 Link for the data file: https://drive.google.com/drive/folders/1TVVqditjA489NNSD8H32u0e4eIJkoj0r?usp=sharing

 To-dos:
-1. Incorporate sliders
+1. Clean up codes
-2. growth model numerical issues
+2. growth model numerical issues (wait for results)
-3. competitive model

 To access our notebook, please follow steps below:
 1. Open a Windows command prompt and change into the folder you would like to store the files.